keithcollins/pi-bots/README.md

 4. Paste in the contents of pi/cron.txt
 5. Copy pi/gitpull.sh to /home/pi/shell/
 6. Make it executable with `$ chmod +x gitpull.sh`
+7. When you create a new bot, put it in a new folder in the /bots directory.

 If you copy pi-bots to your own repo, you can use gitpull.sh to pull from it periodically, so that you can edit your bots remotely.
 All you have to do is add it to an interval in tasks.json, like: